yugabyte/yugabyte-db/docs/content/v1.1/secure/tls-encryption/_index.md

 TLS encryption is only supported in [Yugabyte DB Enterprise Edition](https://www.yugabyte.com/enterprise-edition/).
 {{< /note >}}

 Yugabyte DB uses OpenSSL (native to Linux/BSD operating systems) in order to perform TLS encryption.
-You can configure YugaByte DB to encrypt all network communication.
+You can configure Yugabyte DB to encrypt all network communication.
 The following communication is encrypted:

 * Server to server (for example, between YB-Masters and YB-TServers)
 * Client to server (including connecting to the cluster using a command line shell)